 Are you an athlete?
 Brown’s got plenty of options for you.

-Brown is in the NCAA Division I Ivy League, and competes in 37 intercollegiate sports.
+Brown is in the NCAA Division I Ivy League and competes in 37 intercollegiate sports.
 Brown has one of the largest sports programs of any college in the U.S., with extensive varsity, as well as club, offerings, for both men and women.
-So, if you’re not up to varsity level, remember there are plenty of club and intramural sports to try out for, too.

 Brown’s intercollegiate teams include: